 This was almost inevitable given the quality of it hog-tyin’, Dead Eye-shootin’ predecessor.
 The original Red Dead was, as you may well know, a game from 2010 that became one of the crowning achievements of that console generation.
 Yup, that’s right, consoles: Rockstar decided not to grace the PC with their incredible Wild West open-world drama, filled with betrayals, standoffs, and fancy hats.

 The console launch of the new Red Dead might already have arrived, but we’re a positive bunch of wannabe cowboys and girls.
-We think that Arthur Morgan’s sprawling – and very favourably reviewed – adventure will come to PC, eventually, with little evidence besides our boundless open-world optimism.
+We think that Arthur Morgan’s sprawling – and well received, if you look at the various Red Dead Redemption 2 reviews – adventure will come to PC, eventually, with little evidence besides our boundless open-world optimism.
 Anyway, here’s everything you need to know about a potential Red Dead Redemption 2 PC release date.

 Red Dead Redemption 2 pc release date